subfuzion/appmesh-blog/colorapp/README.md

 In this article, I'm going dig a bit deeper into App Mesh than the time for the launch demo permitted.
 After that, I'll walk you through setting up and running the Color App demo so you can get familiar with App Mesh and experiment on your own.

+If you just want to launch the Color App right away, you can follow this [Color App Walkthrough].

 Here's what this post will cover:

 - [AWS App Mesh Deep Dive with the Color App](#aws-app-mesh-deep-dive-with-the-color-app)